“What is Wrong with My Child?”

 According to the American Academy of Pediatrics, “at least 80 percent of children will respond to one of the stimulant medications if they are tried in a systematic way.”
 What if your child happens to be in the other 20 percent?

-You must work with a doctor who knows a thing or two about ADHD and related disorders.
-The doctor should have significant experience with trying out various ADHD medications and dosages, including some that are nontraditional, or “off-label” — that is, those that lack specific approval for treating ADHD.
+You must work with a doctor with expertise in ADHD and related disorders.
+The doctor should have significant experience with various ADHD medications and dosages, including some that are nontraditional, or “off-label” — that is, those that lack specific approval for treating ADHD.
 The blood pressure drugs clonidine (Catapres) and guanfacine (Tenex), for example, are often highly effective against impulsivity, hyperactivity, and sleep disturbances.
 They were prescribed off-label for years but have since been approved to treat ADHD by the FDA.

-Dr. Eide says that a child with ADHD who is also affected by bipolar disorder, depression, or obsessive-compulsive disorder (OCD) should be seen by a child psychiatrist.
+Dr. Eide says that a child with ADHD who is also affected by a mood disorder, or obsessive-compulsive disorder (OCD) should be seen by a child psychiatrist.
 If a child is experiencing social or emotional difficulties, a psychologist can be helpful.
 And if a child develops tics or has chronic headaches, it’s a good idea to consult a pediatric neurologist.

 Dr. Taylor knows from personal experience how valuable a treatment journal can be: Three of his eight children have ADHD.